 UC Davis Forums on the UN SDGs

-UC Davis Global Affairs, Office of Diversity, Equity and Inclusion, and Office of Sustainability are partnering to put on UC Davis Forums on the UN Sustainable Development Goals (SDGs).
+UC Davis Global Affairs, Office of Diversity, Equity and Inclusion, and Office of Sustainability partner to put on UC Davis Forums on the UN Sustainable Development Goals (SDGs).

 The three-part series of forums is centered around UC Davis engagement with sustainable development across economic, social and environmental dimensions.
 The forums aim to build a campuswide community deeply committed to advancing the SDGs, and stimulate the creation of a UC Davis community of practice to think and work together and help chart a course for intentional and sustained commitment to the SDGs agenda.